mayasaffron/Kaur-Health/testing.md

 ## Bug 9 - filtering the users blog posts
 - I wanted to add a dropdown for users who are logged in, to view their blog posts.
-- The first step to doing this was specifying in the main nav that the 'my blogs' link would pertain to author equaling the user.
+- The first step to doing this was; specifying in the main nav that the 'my blogs' link would pertain to author equaling the user.
 ```
             <div class="dropdown-menu border-0" aria-labelledby="#">
                 <a href="{% url 'blog' %}" class="dropdown-item">All blog posts</a>